vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - Is there anything needed besides the `route` inside loaders?
 - Add option for placeholder data?
 - What other operations might be necessary for users?
+- Is there a way to efficiently parse the exported properties in pages to filter out pages that have named exports but no loaders?